picklepete/pyicloud/README.rst

 Authentication
 ==============

-Authentication is as simple as passing your username and password to the ``PyiCloudService`` class:
+Authentication without using a saved password is as simple as passing your username and password to the ``PyiCloudService`` class:

 >>> from pyicloud import PyiCloudService
 >>> api = PyiCloudService('jappleseed@apple.com', 'password')

 In the event that the username/password combination is invalid, a ``PyiCloudFailedLoginException`` exception is thrown.

+You can also store your password in the system keyring using the command-line tool:

+>>> icloud --username=jappleseed@apple.com
+ICloud Password for jappleseed@apple.com:
+Save password in keyring? (y/N)

+If you have stored a password in the keyring, you will not be required to provide a password when interacting with the command-line tool or instantiating the ``PyiCloudService`` class for the username you stored the password for.

+>>> api = PyiCloudService('jappleseed@apple.com')

+If you would like to delete a password stored in your system keyring, you can clear a stored password using the ``--delete-from-keyring`` command-line option:

+>>> icloud --username=jappleseed@apple.com --delete-from-keyring

 =======
 Devices